ivanManzalez/FY3/README.md

 **Project Overview**

-Using Django, React, and PostgreSQL The FY3 Web App is designed to streamline and enhance the basketball league experience, making it a breeze for league organizers, players, and fans alike.
+The FY3 Web App is designed to streamline and enhance the basketball league experience, making it a breeze for league organizers, players, and fans alike.
 With a user-friendly interface and a host of powerful features, this application is set to revolutionize how you interact with your basketball league.

 **Key Features**